aani-ananya/meditation1/README.md

 4.The projecgt was deployed using the github pages and tested it.

-5.After that I logged into my azure account and created azure storage account.
+5.After that I logged into my azure account and created a static web app.

-6.Then I have created a container with blob storage and uploaded my project code into the container.

-7.Finally my website was deployed on the azure web services and ready to use.
+6.Finally my website was deployed on the azure web services and ready to use.